apache/couchdb-documentation/src/couchapp/ddocs.rst

     reduce_limit = false

-While disabling ``reduce_limit`` might be useful for debug proposes, remember that the main task of reduce functions is to *reduce* mapped result, not to make them bigger.
+While disabling ``reduce_limit`` might be useful for debug proposes, remember that the main task of reduce functions is to *reduce* the mapped result, not to make it bigger.
 Generally, your reduce function should converge rapidly to a single value - which could be an array or similar object.

 .. _reducefun/builtin: